shakes76/PatternAnalysis-2024/recognition/VQVAE_s4803279/README.md

 The SSIM was only calculated during the testing to check the final reconstruction ability of the trained model.

 ### The training and validation losses
 The training and validation loss curves may appear unusual given the modest number of epochs and a learning rate; however, these settings were help maintain stable and incremental learning in the VQ-VAE2 model, which relies on discrete latent representations.
-While the final loss values may seem low, the model’s architecture and hyperparameters prioritize structural similarity over pixel accuracy, leading to good perceptual quality in the reconstructed images.
+While the final loss values may seem low, the model’s architecture and hyperparameters prioritise structural similarity over pixel accuracy, leading to good perceptual quality in the reconstructed images.
 This balance, reflected in the SSIM score of 0.8732, suggests the model effectively captures essential image features within a limited number of epochs.

 <p align="center">
   <img src="https://github.com/farhaan-r/COMP3710-Project/blob/topic-recognition/recognition/VQVAE_s4803279/Results/loss_plot.png" alt="Loss Plot">